-Here at Café Direct we are honoured to allow our subscribers a unique tour around the world of coffee.
-We offer the opportunity to visit a different country every month and experience what makes that origin special and distinctive.
+Here at Cafédirect, we are honoured to allow our subscribers a unique tour around the world of coffee.
+Our coffee subscription offers the opportunity to visit a different country every month and experience what makes that origin special and distinctive.
 We extensively explore the world for the finest specialty coffee we can find.
-Although flavour and quality of the coffee are paramount, we also look for inspiring stories of farmers and co-operatives who battle adversity, support their local communities and lead the way for sustainable farming methods.
+Although the flavour and quality of the coffee are paramount, we also look for inspiring stories of farmers and co-operatives who battle adversity, support their local communities and lead the way for sustainable farming methods.

 Discovery Plan – This amazing plan offers you a new coffee destination every month.
 We generally want to have distinct coffees that showcase contrasting flavours and aromas each month so that you are experiencing the complexity of different origins.
 We believe what makes this journey special is that we are often trying new origins and unique processing methods at the same time as you.

 Our customers can also choose from our destination offerings named Bright & Aromatic and Rich & Chocolatey.
 We source a new coffee every few months and aim to find micro lots with the highest quality from some of the best producing countries in the world.
 The offerings have specific flavour profiles that we try and match with regions that best showcase what we are looking for.
 There are many factors to coffee producing that allows for specific characteristics and nuances to shine through the coffee.
 These include climate, terroir, variety, altitude, and processing.
 Each combine to strongly influence the flavours associated with that origin.
 For example

 Bright & Aromatic – We generally look for coffees from East Africa.
 The Great Rift Valley has the perfect terroir to produce complex coffees, with the most distinct & nuanced flavours, bright acidity and clean body.
 Often the flavour profiles are fruity, floral and tropical.